 MRIs use magnets to look for diseased cells.
 Each of your body’s cells has a positive and negative pole.
 When you go for an MRI, the magnet looks at all the normal cells in your body.

 Diseased cells won’t line up like their healthy counterparts.
 The magnet allows radiofrequency waves to create an image that doctors can use to pinpoint what is causing your pain.

-Getting an MRI can be a critical step in correctly diagnosing your injuries.
+Getting an MRI can be a critical step in correctly diagnosing your injuries after your car accident.
 If you believe you have a spinal cord injury, neck or back injury, or if you suspect a brain injury, an MRI could help determine what is wrong and the extent of your injuries.

 The MRI will allow your medical providers to tailor treatment to the exact area of injury.

 If you have severe pain in your neck or back, or if you have a suspected head or brain injury, you need to insist on an MRI.
 Pain that radiates down your arm or leg suggests nerve involvement.